 Aside 2 Ridley Scott did his LAWRENCE with KINGDOM OF HEAVEN (Director’s Cut) and as it’s third on my favorites list, I believe that he pulled it off.
 Both are massive productions and truly great films.

 Aside 3 Here and a few frames from the film.
-Great cinematographs have the uncanny ability to realize the directors intentions/vision on screen.
+Great cinematographers have the uncanny ability to realize the directors intentions/vision on screen.
 They’re job is to serve the director which is why some cinematographers work over and over again with certain directors.
-Freddie Young did Lean’s DOCTOR ZHIVAGO as well as RYAN’S DAUGHTER and along with LAWRENCE these three are among the most visually impressive films ever made.
+Freddie Young did Lean’s DOCTOR ZHIVAGO as well as RYAN’S DAUGHTER and along with LAWRENCE these three are among the most visually impressive films ever made and all three won Young Oscars.
 On KWAI and PASSAGE TO INDIA Lean worked with different cameraman and (and although quite good) these films do not have the visual richness of Young’s work.
 This is interesting because with other directors Young’s work wasn’t nearly as compelling.
 Consequently, Lean and Young were a match made in Heaven.

 Aside 4 Here is Albert Finny when he was being tested for LAWRENCE.
 If this can be believed he turned down the part because he didn’t want to be under long term contract to Sam Spiegel.
 Peter O’Toole and Omar Sharif felt differently.
 Fortunately for Finny he made TOM JONES which won the best picture Oscar the year following LAWRENCE winning its best picture Oscar.

-Finally, there was a, April 1964 MAD Magazine Parody on LAWRENCE OF ARABIA called FLORENCE OF ARABIA and if you remember the film; when he’s got on his Arab garb for the first time and parading around in the parody in MAD Magazine has him singing “I feel pretty.”
-(It’s MAD’s subtle way of telling us that Lawrence is a Gay exhibitionist.)
-In a stupid way, the MAD parody is really rather funny and always leaves me laughing.
+Finally, there was an April 1964 MAD Magazine Parody on LAWRENCE OF ARABIA (the film was now in general release) called FLORENCE OF ARABIA and if you remember the film; when Lawrence he’s wearing his Arab garb for the first time and parading around, MAD Magazine, in a parody of the scene, has him singing “I feel pretty.”
+(It’s MAD’s subtle way of telling us that Lawrence was a Gay exhibitionist.)
+In a stupid way, the MAD parody is quite funny and always leaves me laughing.
 So, enjoy.